davidAlgis/languagetool-sublime/README.md

 - Open the package folder with `Preferences > Browse Packages...`
 - Clone this fork in this folder with this command: `git clone https://github.com/davidAlgis/languagetool-sublime.git`
 - __Or__ if you are not comfortable with command and terminal stuff you can [download the repository](https://github.com/davidAlgis/languagetool-sublime/archive/refs/heads/master.zip) and unzip it in the package folder)
+- Make sure to have a folder named ``LanguageTool`` or the settings won't works.

 #### Usage